monome/docs/norns/shield.md

 A DIY circuit which extends a normal Raspberry Pi, turning it into a norns.

-The norns shield is [open source hardware](https://github.com/monome/norns-shield). monome sells a complete kit so that you can get straight to making sound with code.
+The norns shield is [open source hardware](https://github.com/monome/norns-shield).

 <details open markdown="block">
   <summary>